mca-sh/DPH-test/README.md

 ***Note:** The analysis procedure consists in (1) determining state degeneracies by training discrete phase-type (DPH) distributions of complexities 1 to 4 and selecting DPHs that minimize the BIC and, (2) optimizing ensemble HMMs on states sequences with the Baum-Welch algorithm.
 This took 5 days to complete with an i7 CPU (2.20GHz) and 8GB of RAM.*

-### Evaluate and summarize analysis performances
+### Summarize and evaluate performances
-Run the command: `degenTest_analyzeSimData('C:\testdata')` to compare models inferred by MASH-FRET with the ground truth via the graphical interface below
+Run the command `degenTest_analyzeSimData('C:\testdata')` to compare models inferred by MASH-FRET with the ground truth via the graphical interface below:

 <img src="images/DPH-test_perf-summary.png">

+<span style="color:#66ff66">Green</span>: MASH-FRET found the correct number of degenerated states and the correct transtion path

+Orange: MASH-FRET found the correct number of degenerated states but the wrong transition path
+Red: MASH-FRET found the wrong number of degenerated states